A Detailed Travel Guide + TOP Things to do in San Miguel de Allende, Mexico

 Keep in mind that holidays, like Easter, bring an influx of visitors.
 Avoid all holidays if you want to skip the crowds and steep hotel prices.

-Things to do in San Miguel de Allende
+Best things to do in San Miguel de Allende, Mexico

 Entrance is free, so a quick visit is a no-brainer.
 Be sure to wander around the surrounding square, El Jardin, before and after your visit.

 Join a walking tour – if you’ve been following Abroad with Ash, you’ll know I’m a huge fan of walking tours.
-It’s the perfect way to learn the history of the city and get a feel for where things are.
+It’s the perfect way to learn the city's history and get a feel for where things are.
 Your tour guide is also a wonderful resource for recommendations on restaurants and things to do in the city.

 Take pictures on Aldama street - the most asked question I've received from my posts and stories on Instagram is "where was this street?".
-Aldama street is hands down one of the most Instagrammable places in San Miguel de Allende.
-Get here in the morning because during the day there's a continuous stream of tourists snapping pictures.
+Aldama Street is one of the most Instagrammable places in San Miguel de Allende.
+Arrive first thing in the morning to take photos.
+During the day, there's a continuous stream of tourists snapping pictures.

-Mercado de Artesanias and surrounding markets – one of the most popular things to do in San Miguel de Allende is shopping the markets.
+Mercado de Artesanias and surrounding markets – one of the best things to do in San Miguel de Allende is shopping the markets.
 There are several back-to-back markets around Mercado de Artesanias.

-Start here and wander aimlessly.
-You’ll walk through buildings and twisting narrow streets filled with tiny little shops selling cheap trinkets, colorful home décor, textiles, and jewelry.
+Start here and wander through the buildings and twisting narrow streets filled with tiny shops selling cheap trinkets, colorful home décor, textiles, and jewelry.

-To be honest, a lot of the items seemed cheap.
+To be honest, a lot of the items are cheap.
 But I did manage to find a few hidden gems.
 One of which was a shop selling glassware for $1.25 a glass.
-The cups, goblets, and Margherita glasses were very similar to Pottery Barn's recycled glassware collection...for about a tenth of the cost.
+The cups, goblets, and Margherita glasses were very similar to what you would find at Pottery Barn...for a tenth of the cost.

 Stop at Lavanda for a coffee break...it's in the heart of the market area and my favorite coffee shop in San Miguel.